Liberia: GVL Completes U.S.$160,000 MOU Projects in Butaw, Sinoe County

+Over 20 Schools from Sinoe and Grand Kru Counties will benefit from the GVL Educational Support (GES) program.

-SINOE COUNTY in fulfilment of a Memorandum of Understanding (MOU) signed between Golden Veroleum (Liberia) Inc. (GVL) and the people of Butaw, GVL has completed the construction works of US$120,000 eight classroom annex and a teacher quarters at the Butaw Junior High School for the elevation of the school to Senior High School level.
+In fulfillment of a Memorandum of Understanding (MOU) signed between Golden Veroleum (Liberia) Inc. (GVL) and the people of Butaw, GVL has completed the construction works of US$120,000 eight classroom annex and a teacher quarter at the Butaw Junior High School for the elevation of the school to Senior High School level.

 This building is pending dedication in Butaw District, Sinoe County.
-The new facility when turned over shall help provide good education for children in Butaw District and its surroundings.
-It will also put an end to students traveling long distances to acquire High School education.
-The new facility is also expected to take in more than 300 pupils including the present children who are now in the school from elementary to junior high.
+The new facility, when turned over, shall help educate children in Butaw District and its surroundings.
+It will also put an end to students traveling interminable distances to gain a high school education.
+The new facility is also expected to take in over 300 pupils, including the present children are now in the school from elementary to junior high.

 In addition to these projects, Golden Veroleum (Liberia) Inc. has embarked on the rehabilitation of a number of schools under its GVL Educational Support (GES) Program in its operational areas in Sinoe and Grand Kru Counties.